Fostering diversity, equity, and inclusion in group retreats

 Around the same time, GilChrist became part of the Retreat Center Collaboration (RCC), a new effort to connect retreat centers across the U.S. and Canada.
 Early on in the development of the RCC, it became clear that retreat centers have an incredible opportunity to contribute to greater diversity, equity, and inclusion, both at their individual centers and in the world at large.
 The RCC’s shift from DEI to JEDI—adding “justice” to the mix—has been thanks to Jenyng Wu’s emphasis on justice as the vision for flourishing that we’re all reaching toward, and JEDI as a way of being we can cultivate (as opposed to a checklist of do’s and don’ts that will eventually wear us out).

 The work of JEDI will look different at each retreat center and each institution.
 At GilChrist, we’ve been working steadily over the years to diversify the offerings in our library.
 In 2017, we did major renovations to WindHill, our main gathering house, to add an accessible bathroom on the main floor and to make the lower level apartment fully accessible.
 During the height of the pandemic, when our guest pace had slowed, our staff began a process of personal and collective inner work in pursuit of our own ongoing racial healing.
-Over the next several months, we’ll be launching and fine-tuning a Retreat Equity Fund, to make retreat financially accessible and actively inviting to all, especially those who live with the daily impacts of marginalization.
+We've launched a Retreat Equity Fund, to make retreat financially accessible and actively inviting to all, especially those who live with the daily impacts of marginalization.
 And the work goes on…

-As we prepare to invite group retreat requests again, this time for 2023, we’ll offer the very same prompt to our facilitators that we did in 2019.
+As we prepare to invite group retreat requests again in our annual cycle, we’ll offer the very same prompt to our facilitators that we did in 2019.
 In support of our common vision for shared flourishing, here are 10 ideas for fostering diversity, equity, and inclusion through group retreats.
 Maybe you’re already doing some or all of these things!
-Please use the comments to let us know what’s worked for you and add more ideas.
+Please let us know what’s worked for you and add more ideas.
 This work is most joyful and effective when it taps into our collective creativity.

-1. Offset costs for participants with economic burdens.
+Offset costs for participants with economic burdens.
 GilChrist fees for overnight accommodations and group space are always pay-what-you-can, so that’s one easy way to defray costs for participants.
-Some facilitators have also raised sponsorships to help cover their own fees and professional time while offering free or reduced-cost participation.
+Some facilitators have also raised sponsorships or utilized the Retreat Equity Fund to help cover their own fees and professional time while offering free or reduced-cost participation.

 Partners